BillK181/KlinkatsisWedding/README.md

 ## 🌟 Features

-- 🗓️ **RSVP Form** — Guests can easily confirm or update their attendance, with responses stored securely in the local SQLite database (`wedding.db`).
-Real-time validation ensures accurate and up-to-date guest information.
+- 🗓️ **RSVP Form** — Guests can easily confirm or update their attendance, dinner choice, and song request.
+Responses are stored securely in the local SQLite database (wedding.db), with real-time validation to ensure accurate and up-to-date guest information.
+Log in as cs50 to view the RSVP page (will go live for all when invitations are sent)

 - 🏙️ **City Pages** — Travel pages for nearby cities are generated dynamically from a list of templates, making it easy to add new cities.
 Each page includes images, descriptions, and links for trip planning, styled consistently with cities.css.